bring/developer-site/content/api/modify-delivery/index.md

     content: |
       There are limitations on shipments that are either sent domestically in Sweden and Denmark, or cross border between Norway, Sweden and Denmark.
-      Please see the detailed overview of the allowed service and to/from address combinations below for Stop Shipment and Change Address.
-Currently, Modify COD is not supported.
+      Please see the detailed overview of the allowed service and to - from address combinations below for stop shipment and change address.
+Currently, Modify COD is not supported on shipments outside of Norway.

-  - title: Valid services and combinations for Stop shipment
-    content: |
+      |
       These services are available on domestic shipments in Sweden and Denmark, and cross border shipments for Norway, Sweden and Denmark.
       Please verify in the table below if your to - from country is valid for the service on your shipments.
       <table>